Research & Academic Volunteer Opportunities

 Eligibility: At least 16 years of age (18 years of age for some tasks); able to lift minimum of 20 lbs; friendly and enthusiastic.

-Commitment Requirements: 9:00am-4:00pm every Tuesday, June-October; 2 hour, 4 hour, 6 hour, and 8 hour shifts are available.
-Must volunteer at least 40 cumulative hours of service from June-October.
+Commitment Requirements: 9:00am-4:00pm every Tuesday, June-September; 2 hour, 4 hour, 6 hour, and 8 hour shifts are available.
+Must volunteer at least 40 cumulative hours of service from June-September.

 Interested?
 Contact: Eecole Copen, Market Manager, 503-494-8792